 To randomly play the tracks on a disc: Quickly push and release "RND".
 "RND" will appear on the display.
 The disc you are listening to will play in random order.
-If you hear a beep, you held the button too long, and the player will play all the tracks in the magazine in random order.
+If you hear a beep, the player will play all the tracks in the magazine in random order.
 To turn off the random feature, push this button again.